Generating Career Ideas

 Once you have created some focus, read widely and seek out the information and roles that speak to you loudest.
 Start by reviewing relevant content within:

 The Careers Service provides access to hundreds of companies through our Career Fairs, company presentations, workshops and employer led events listed on the calendar on CareerConnect.
-Many of the company representatives will be recent graduates with clear memories of being in your position only recently.
+Many of the company representatives you can expect to meet will be recent graduates with clear memories of being in your position only recently.
 Questions you can ask them might include:

 • Sharing what worked for them when they were applying.